Published on: 17th October 2024

 Craig Robinson, 41, is autistic and has a learning disability.
 He found health appointments involving blood tests, vaccinations, or body scans very difficult and would have severe anxiety before and after attending.

-Over the past year, Craig has been supported by Bury adult learning disability team, run by Pennine Care NHS Foundation Trust, to overcome these challenges.
+Over the past year, Craig has been supported by Bury adult learning disability team to overcome these challenges.

 Community learning disability nurse, Jade Buckley, worked with Craig to make him feel more comfortable around healthcare workers.